sitemapxml/dummy/README.md

 # dummy
 Some dummy repo for testing.
-Just ignore...

 ```
 cd /usr/local